cake-lab/Mobile-deep-inference-benchmark-app/README.md

 Local inference requires Android API 23 or above.

+## Related projects

+Other projects can be found at [The Cake Lab's Project Site](https://cake-lab.github.io/projects/).

 ## References

 We ask that academic works which use this code reference the AdaptSize paper: